alinex/node-server/README.md

     var Server = require('alinex-server');

-The easiest way to configure is to use the [alinex-config](http://alinex.github.io/node-config) module.
-The following lines will setup the config class and add the check routines:

-    var Config = require('alinex-config');
-    Config.addCheck(Server.configCheck);
-    config = new Config('server');

-Now you may start the server, after the configuration is loaded:
+The configuration is done using [alinex-config](http://alinex.github.io/node-config) module.
+Therefore you may specify the config name to use on start or `server` is used.

-    server = new Server(config);
+    server = new Server('rest-server');
-    config.on 'ready', server.start();
+    server.start();

 ### Events